 The Changing Legal Landscape of Web Accessibility in Higher Education

-Universities face liability if their Web content is inaccessible.
+Universities face liability if their Web content is inaccessible under Section 504 and other laws.
 This

 is further complicated by new laws and regulations that change some of

 these obligations, but also the standards for what constitutes

 “accessible” Web content.
 Colleges and universities also face the